 Our view?
 Foregoing monthly income on your annuity purchase to include an inflation rider is not cost effective given the current implied rate.
 Why not use your equity portfolio to hedge your inflation risk?
 Or maybe even buy TIPS?
 Rather than doing it with an annuity purchase, creating an inflation hedge through your market-based assets will almost always make more sense.

-If, on the other hand, you’re getting close to retirement or have enough money to buy all the retirement income you need today, take a look at our market place of annuities by clicking below.
+If you’re getting close to retirement or have enough money to buy all the retirement income you need today, take a look at our marketplace of annuities by clicking below.
 It’s there in the advanced setting that you’ll be able to play around with the inflation rider options.

 Interested in getting more retirement education delivered directly to your mailbox?
 Sign up to be on our general monthly newsletter and/or to get monthly annuity rate updates.